100 + Action Verbs for Resume Success (to Impress Hiring Managers)

 • Facilitated weekly team meetings to brainstorm new ideas to enhance revenue and client growth by 20%

-Make sure that you align the action words that you use with the job you're seeking.
+Make sure you align the action words you use with the job you're seeking.
 To do this effectively, you'll need to examine the job posting to see which core skills and experiences the employer considers to be key qualifications.
 Once you've identified those qualifications, you should:

 • Identify skills and achievements that match those qualifications